Hot Springs Utah: 15 Best Hot Springs in Utah

 In fact, you can also enjoy a self-guided tour if you want to have a deep dive on the history, geology, and archaeology of the crater.

 Homestead crater is available to all guests from Monday to Thursday at 12:30 pm to 6:30 pm, Friday and Saturday 10:30 am to 6:30 pm, and Sundays from 10:30 am to 4:30 pm.

 Saratoga Hot Springs Salt Lake City

-However, the only problem with this hot spring is that you need to hike 1/4 mile from the trailhead.
+To visit this hot spring, you need to hike 1/4 mile from the trailhead.
 But for hike lovers and adrenaline junkies out there, this would be a perfect opportunity for you to strengthen your leg muscles and enjoy the majestic Saratoga Hot Springs.

 The place is very public and not supervised so make sure to take care of your belongings.
 And you might also want to consider bringing your own garbage bag and pick up some trash and haul it out to maintain the cleanliness of the hot spring.
 The Saratoga Hot Springs is open daily from 6 am to 10 pm.

 Crystal Hot Spring Salt Lake City area

 At the end of a tiring yet fun day of exploring the area, nothing beats the refreshing feeling of submerging your body in the warm waters of Crystal Hot Springs.

 This hot spring is so unique because it sits at the convergence of a hot and cold spring and it is considered as the world’s largest natural hot spring!

 Can you believe that Crystal Hot Springs is open year-round and it includes three hot tubs, a large soaker pool, a cooler freshwater swimming pool, two water slides, and a lap pool?
 Yes, you heard it right!